thatrandomperson5/commanger-docs/docs/source/Beta/tups.rst

 ==================

 What is tup?
 It's a minimal way to call commands without the command line.
-It may be usfull if you are making your own command line.
+It may be usefull if you are making your own command line.

 *****
 Tup setup